BULA!

 about him hitting on me.
 In addition, he has been the personal escort of

-Michelle Phiffer, Xena, and the new princess of Monaco, so I was in good
+Michelle Phiffer, Xena, and the new princess of

 hands.